groupon/groupon.github.io/README.md

 GitHub's API is rate-limited, so the Ember app can't simply make client-side requests to GitHub or else users would quickly hit GitHub's API's rate limit.
 Instead, GitHub data must be fetched at build time and stored in local static JSON files.

-To generate these JSON files, you'll need a GitHub client ID and client secret, which can be acquired by (registering a developer application)[https://github.com/settings/developers].
+To generate these JSON files, you'll need a GitHub client ID and client secret, which can be acquired by [registering a developer application](https://github.com/settings/developers).
 Once you have a developer application, set `clientID` and `clientSecret` in your environment, then run `node script/generate-api.js`.
 This will save all JSON files needed for GitHub repo data into `public/api`.
 These files should then be committed to the repo.

 ### Repo Categories